MichalMroz21/Redundant-coding-visualization/README.md

 Use QT Creator with Qt6.4 & Boost installed. <br>
 Set Boost_COMPILER & Boost_USE_STATIC_RUNTIME option in CMakeLists.txt if needed.<br>
-Google Test will be downloaded via git submodules.<br>
+Google Test will be downloaded via git submodules. (if Running Tests is enabled)<br>
 Run CMake and Build the project.<br>

 ## Running Tests